← Back to trust

 The three effects together describe a governance form that is not market (the settlement layer is not arm’s-length), not pure hybrid (the dispute resolution and incentive structure exceed neoclassical contracting), and not full hierarchy (the architecture lacks explicit hierarchical ownership or formal fiat authority).
 It occupies a position between hybrid and hierarchy that the discrete-structural-alternatives framework does not directly name.

 7.2.
-The fundamental transformation at the multi-function level
+The fundamental transformation at the provider-governance dyad

 Williamson’s (1985, 1991) fundamental transformation describes how ex ante competitive relationships become ex post bilateral once asset-specific investments are made.
-In the Chainlink case, the fundamental transformation operates at the multi-function level.
+The transformation requires a transacting dyad, and the Chainlink settlement layer contains one: service providers on one side, the governance path that controls the payout lane on the other.

 7.3.
 The extension to Williamson’s framework

-The Article’s specific contribution to Williamson’s discrete-structural-alternatives framework is the identification of compound asset specificity as a mechanism through which hybrid architectures drift toward hierarchy post-implementation.
+The proposed extension to Williamson’s discrete-structural-alternatives framework is compound asset specificity as a mechanism through which hybrid architectures drift toward hierarchy post-implementation.
 The framework as formulated in Williamson (1991) treats the three forms as alternatives selected at the design stage based on transaction attributes.
 It does not address how architectures with residual functions outside the formally specified core can shift governance properties through accumulation of asset-specific investments at those residual functions.

 The proposed extension preserves the discrete-structural-alternatives typology.
 Market, hybrid, and hierarchy remain the three analytical reference points.
 Their contract-law, incentive-intensity, adaptation-type, and administrative-control profiles remain as Williamson specified.
-The extension adds a fourth analytical element: a trajectory in which a hybrid architecture’s settlement layer drifts toward hierarchy through compound specificity accumulation.
+The added analytical element is a trajectory to be tested: a hybrid architecture’s settlement layer may drift toward hierarchy through compound specificity accumulation.

 8. Comparator Cases: Variation on the Drift Mechanism

 Three comparator cases provide variation on the compound-specificity dimension.
-Each exhibits a different position on the drift continuum, supporting the claim that the mechanism identified in Chainlink is not idiosyncratic.
+Each exhibits a different position on the drift continuum, supplying a first check on whether the mechanism identified in Chainlink is idiosyncratic.

 8.1.
 API3: governance-token-only architecture

 Under the framework developed in Part 7, API3 exhibits zero compound specificity at the service core.
 The API3 token’s asset specificity is confined to its governance function.
-No multi-function compound exists.
-The discriminating-alignment hypothesis applied to API3 would predict hybrid governance at the service interface and recommend no drift mechanism, which matches the empirical observation: API3 has not drifted toward hierarchy, and its service-layer architecture remains hybrid in Williamson’s sense.
+No multi-function compound exists on the checked surfaces.
+The discriminating-alignment hypothesis applied to API3 would predict hybrid governance at the service interface and recommend no drift mechanism, which matches the available evidence: API3 does not show the same drift evidence on the checked surfaces, and its service-layer architecture remains hybrid in Williamson’s sense.

 8.2.
 Chronicle: tokenless service core

 Chronicle’s public data surface shows on-chain oracle provision without a proprietary token at the center of the service layer.
 The architecture does not embed any token across service-settlement functions.
-Current production access remains partly permissioned and institutionally mediated.
+Production access, at the April 15, 2026 check, remained partly permissioned and institutionally mediated.

 Chronicle exhibits an architecturally absent compound-specificity condition.
 No token is present at the service core, so no compound across multiple functions can form.
 The permissioned access layer addresses coordination requirements that in token-based architectures are handled through instrument-specific investments.
 The comparator establishes the negative case: without an instrument to compound specificity across, the drift mechanism cannot operate.